istio/istio.io/content/en/docs/examples/microservices-istio/single/index.md

 small change in their module not merely by unit testing, the developers had to build the whole application.
 Therefore the builds took large amount of time.
 After the build, the developers deployed their version of the application into a test server.
-The server either ran on a remote machine, or on the local computer where developers had to install and operate a rather complex environment on their local computer.
+The developers ran the server either on a remote machine, or on their local computer.
+In the latter case, the developers had to install and operate a rather complex environment on their local computer.

 In the era of microservice architecture, the developers write, build, test and run small software services.
 Builds are fast.
 With modern frameworks like